votingworks/vxmail/docs/product-spec.md

 VxMail includes the following components:

-- **VxMail Ballot Manager** is used to create and proof ballots, schedule printing and mailing, log receipt of returned ballots, and verify voter signatures.
+- The Ballot Manager is used to create and proof ballots, schedule printing and mailing, log receipt of returned ballots, and verify voter signatures.
 - hardware to efficiently open envelopes and extract ballots.
-- **VxMail Ballot Tabulator** is used to scan and tabulate ballots.
+- The Ballot Tabulator is used to scan and tabulate ballots.

-VxMail Ballot Manager works online for connecting with print-and-mail services, and potentially to the state's Election Management System.
-VxMail Ballot Tabulator is offline for security purposes.
+The Ballot Manager works online for connecting with print-and-mail services, and potentially to the state's Election Management System.
+The Ballot Tabulator is offline for security purposes.

 The step-by-step process of using VxMail is as follows (with possible adaptations for the laws of local jurisdictions)…

 ### Proofing, Printing, and Mailing Ballots

-The VxMail Ballot Manager lets an election official:
+The Ballot Manager lets an election official:

 - upload the election definition
 - proof generated ballots on screen